how is alimony calculated

 Support may also be awarded to help one spouse get training to advance employment opportunities, increase future earning potential, and gain financial independence.

-In some cases, the court can award spousal support indefinitely.
-This most occurs most often when a significant disparity in the earning capacity exists between spouses, one unlikely to ever close.
+In general, spousal support occurs most often when a significant disparity in the earning capacity exists between spouses, one unlikely ever to close.
 It also pops up in situations where the dependent spouse is unable to work or find suitable employment due to health issues.

 Washington’s non-formulaic approach to spousal support means the process is much less predictable than in other states.